Mach-34/zkemail.nr-browser-benches/README.md

 cd browser
 yarn
 yarn dev
-# Click the buttons to prove plonk or honk and see output
+# Click the buttons to prove plonk or honk and see output.
+Specify iterations and toggle concurrency on and off
 ```

 ### NodeJS (Wasm)